From Narita airport to downtown Tokyo

 Finally, let us precise some vocabulary here: we talk about Tokyo as being the capital of Japan, but it is also the name of train station just like any other, located South-East of the city center.

-Working hours and prices
+Operating hours and fares

-You can help yourself with a converter in order to know the prices in dollars or other currencies depending on the current exchange rate.
+You can help yourself with a currency converter in order to know the prices in dollars or other currencies depending on the current exchange rate.
 All prices indicated on this article are for one adult in ordinary class.
 Overall, you can divide the cost by two for a child (from 6 to 11 years old in general) and multiply it by two for the Green car (equivalent to the first class).

 Please note that in case of a change of train, you need to add the transfer duration which varies according to: